 Keep your palms warm by squeezing these knitted squash cuties together, or simply make them into autumn decorations.
 Since winter comes right after fall, let these mini squash bring color and warmth into your home.

 This knitted pair of Mary Jane slippers looks so adorably comfortable.
 Protect your feet from the freezing floor during winter and try banning noisy shoes from clanking around the house.
 How about knitting a pair for everyone in the family?
 I made these last year so believe me when I say it will bring you the gift of peace and quiet.
 Best gift ever!

 The wonderful world of winter lets you wear fancy knitted hats, too.
 You will surely impress the cute guy next door with your handmade butterfly eyelet hat.

 7. Knitted Dress

-Being sophisticated doesn’t mean you need to show some skin.
-That’s what this knitted dress makes you look like.
-The color is also timeless and neutral enough to be paired with hats, legging, shoes or purse of any color.
+Looking sexy and sophisticated doesn’t mean you need to show some skin.
+This is exactly what this knitted dress proves.
+The color is also timeless and neutral enough to be paired with hats, leggings, shoes or a purse of any color.
 Walk around looking all pretty and girly this winter without sacrificing comfort in the process.

-Adorn your beautiful legs with these bolt leg warmers on the commence of winter.
+Adorn your beautiful legs with these bolt leg warmers once winter comes.
 Chase away the cold and keep the warmth in with these easy-to-knit leg warmers.
 Download its knitting pattern free, here.